wp-plugins/youtube-with-fancy-zoom/readme.txt

 YouTube with fancy zoom (This is a jQuery based fancy zoom) wordpress plugin create the YouTube video gallery in the wordpress website.
 This plugin retrieve one random video from the video list.
 In admin we have separate video management page to insert the videos.
 We can add many videos in the admin and it will show only one video in the front end.
 Short code available to add the video in the pages and posts.

 What is jQuery based fancy zoom?
-Fancy zoom is a simple, modest script used to overlay video on the current page. click and see the demo you will get understand.
+Fancy zoom is a simple, modest script used to overlay video on the current page.
+Check official website for more information.

 Features of this plugin